duyle2906/EntainTech/README.md

 Here are a few suggested improvements for the project:<br><br>

 - Different configurations will be needed for different environments, including Development, Staging, and Production.<br><br>
+- Setup pipelines for CI/CD, ideally a pipeline for PR and a pipeline for each environment.<br><br>
 - Store the base URL and any potential secrets in .xcconfig files for each environment.
 These values should be added to Info.plist and loaded accordingly in the project.
 These implementations would ideally be located in the Data Layer.
 It is also important to add the .xcconfig files for the production environment to .gitignore.<br><br>
 - Improve the logic for converting seconds to a time string so that it can display the time in hours and days if necessary.
 Currently, the app only converts seconds to minutes and seconds for the countdown logic.<br><br>
 - Apply the coordinator pattern as the navigation logic of the project becomes more complex.<br><br>